 Will it work with my current digital delivery systems?

-- The underlying algorithm is very flexible and adaptable for a number of different platforms and uses
+- YES!
+The COMMONTARY algorithm is very flexible and adaptable for a number of different platforms and uses

 What about licensing and rights fees for the original video?

-As long as audio content from the originating video is not being rebroadcast in an alternate audio stream, there are no legal ramifications for using COMMONTARY to deliver content.
-In fact, the alternate audio is itself protected by the 1st Amendment as opinion-based free speech.
-This content is essentially no different than Twitter commentary, except that it's delivered over audio that is synced with a user's video feed.
+As long as audio content from the originating video is not being rebroadcast in an alternate audio stream, there are no legal ramifications for using the COMMONTARY technology to deliver content.
+In fact, any alternate audio is itself protected by the 1st Amendment as opinion-based free speech.
+This content is essentially no different than live Tweets, except that it's delivered over audio that is synced with a user's video feed.